 - Baby bed: EUR 15 per week.

-Bed, bath and kitchen linens, water, electricity, gas, Internet WIFI connection, final cleaning, pool cleaning service all included in the price.
+Bed, bath and kitchen linens, water, electricity, gas, air conditioning, Internet WIFI connection, final cleaning, pool cleaning service all included in the price.
 Should you have rented Montebello for more than 1 week, the house will be cleaned on Saturdays and the linen will be changed.

 Please note: the Google Maps are only approximative, the exact address will be given after finalized booking.

 Our Guests Reviews

 We are just returned from our holiday in Tuscany, and a hugely happy stay in Montebello, and I would like to thank you and your staff for your help in making this possible.

 The villa is just perfect, and exceeded all of our expectations.
 We were overwhelmed too by the warmth and kindness of Alessandro, who proved to be the most generous and solicitous of hosts.
 Stupidly, in the anxiety of our departing with time enough for the drive back to the airport, I neglected to ask Alessandro for either his home or his e-mail address, as I very much would like to write and thank him again for all that he did to make our stay so memorable.

 Therefore, I would be grateful if you could please approach him on my behalf and ask for his permission for you to let me have his contact details.
 I could, of course, send him a text message, but prefer not to as I do not belong to the generation for whom that is the most favoured means of communication!
 I hope to hear from you.